trfarooque/Run2SingleVLQCombination/README.md

-  --no-asimov           set if real data is to be used instead of asimov --mu	                Choice of mu for asimov dataset --no-combine          set if combination of workspaces is not required --no-separate-fitting
+  --no-asimov           set if real data is to be used instead of asimov --mu	                Choice of mu for asimov dataset --no-combine          set if combination of workspaces is not required --fit-type		Provide the fit type: BONLY or SPLUSB --no-separate-fitting
                         set if independent fitting of workspaces is not required